Communicative competence ability. Communicative competence. Communication competencies of a business person

 In the process of interpersonal perception and cognition, a number of “effects” arise: primacy, novelty, halo.
 The phenomena of stereotyping and causal attribution also play an important role.

-In the process of personality formation, the development of communicative competence has several sources: identification with an adult, assimilation of cultural heritage, observation of the behavior of other people, playing communicative situations in the imagination.
+In the process of personality formation, the development of communicative competence has several sources: identification with an adult, assimilation of cultural heritage, observation of the behavior of other people, imagining communicative situations.
 The current state of social processes allows us to state the fact that the natural formation of communicative competence does not meet the requirements of social reality.
-This problem can be solved by the purposeful formation of communicative competence in the process of socio-psychological training.
-In domestic social psychology, there are two reasons for building this kind of training: the focus on acquiring a rich and varied palette of communication and training in psychological counseling for communication difficulties.
+This problem can be solved by the targeted formation of communicative competence in the process of socio-psychological training.
+In domestic social psychology, there are two reasons for constructing this type of training: the focus on acquiring a rich and varied palette of communication and training psychological counseling difficulties in communication.

 List of used literature